haydnhkim/next-pack/README.md

   Custom settings can be added
 - Run prettier when git commit via husky, lint-stated (required manully install)

-### Using additional polyfills for IE
+### Using additional polyfills

-If you want to use additional polyfills for IE, load `polyfills-module.js` in `pages/_app.js` as follows.
+If you want to use additional polyfills for modern browsers, load `polyfills-module.js` in `pages/_app.js` as follows.

 ```js
 import '@repacks/next-pack/src/client/polyfills-module';